 Give value to your values

-One of the biggest challenges organisations face in building culture is making it matter to employees.
+One of the most daunting hurdles companies face in building culture is making the employees actually care about it not just pay it lip service.
 Yes, a “Hang in There Baby” poster to promote resilience is cute, but ultimately this is just a symbolic gesture.
 Culture is about infusing your values into the work your employees do every single day.

 Keep everyone in the loop